Community and citizenship

 National Lottery Community Fund

 National Lottery Awards for All supports smaller charities and community-led groups to prosper and thrive.
-This is a UK-wide funding programme for voluntary, public sector or community organisations for awards of £300 to £10,000.
-The funder will prioritise applications from organisations that will support people at high risk, or that have high potential to support communities with the impact of Covid-19.
+This is a UK-wide funding programme for voluntary, public sector or community organisations for awards of £300 to £20,000.
+The funder will prioritise applications from organisations that will do at least one of these things:

 Apply here.